JulienPotvin/foolAround/crawler.md

 1. Get to home page
     1. Note header/status/content of page/resources and create a naviagationLog

 2. Look for search form on page.
 Try :
-    1. Look for <input tabindex = x> (trickshot)
+	1. Look for code `<input tabindex = x>` (trickshot)
 	2. Get all tables
-		1. Check relevance of parent <div>
+		1. Check relevance of parent `<div>`
-		2. Check relevance of <inputs> found amongst children
+		2. Check relevance of `<inputs>` found amongst children
 		3. Choose table with highest utility, coming back to this node if no data found
-		4.  (last resort) Get all <input> fields
+	3. (last resort) Get all `<input>` fields
 		1. Check relevance of attributes
 		2. Check parent relevance
-			3. If needed, recurse back up to parent tree until <hx> tag
+		3. If needed, recurse back up to parent tree until `<hx>` tag
 		4. Choose the best fields and try to find a common parent.

-3. If no form, table or other relevant element on page, *1.3.1 Look for relevant links to other pages
+3. If no form, table or other relevant element on page,
+	1. Look for relevant links to other pages
-	*1.3.2 Visit
+	2. Visit
-	*1.3.3 Goto  1.2
+	3. Goto  1.2
 4. Find a way to identify the input fields
-	*1.4.1 id
+	* id
-	*1.4.2 name
+	* name
-	*1.4.3 fist element with class=name under parent element found above.
+	* fist element with class=name under parent element found above.

-5. Validate the identification has no duplicates in the page *assert len(document.findAll(selector)) == 1*
+5. Validate the identification has no duplicates in the page
+    1. Assert len(document.findAll(selector)) == 1

 Step 2: Inspect input fields for {input space}
 ----------------------------------------------